Juhhxx/Projecto1_IA/README.md

 We implemented a `Fire` and Explosion System to simulate sudden hazards and their spread, where `ExplosionManager` class orchestrates random explosion events on the navmesh by periodically selecting a random navmesh tile, triggering an explosion effect, and notifying the crowd manager to induce panic and paralyzation in surrounding agents.

-The explosion finds affected polygons (within configurable death/fear/panic radiuses) and ignites `Fire`s on those areas based on a set probability parametrized in the inspector and animates a visual explosion effect​.
+The explosion finds affected polygons (within configurable death/fear/panic radiuses) and ignites `Fires` on those areas based on a set probability parametrized in the inspector and animates a visual explosion effect​.

-For performance, active `Fire`s are updated in batches, and each `Fire` object tracks its own lifetime and behavior, and it'a navmesh polygon.
+For performance, active `Fires` are updated in batches, and each `Fire` object tracks its own lifetime and behavior, and it'a navmesh polygon.
 Once activated, it increments its lifetime every frame and deactivates itself after a set duration, simulating extinguishing, and at each update, a `Fire` has a small chance to spread to one of its neighboring polygons by calling back to the `ExplosionManager`.
-This is what `Fire` update batching controls, so lifetime is actually also dependant on number of active `Fire`s, this works well, almost as if the `Fire` is consuming oxygen and therefore not spreading as much with more `Fire`.
+This is what `Fire` update batching controls, so lifetime is actually also dependant on number of active `Fires`, this works well, almost as if the `Fire` is consuming oxygen and therefore not spreading as much with more `Fire`.

 Agents that enter a tile with active `Fire` are immediately removed from the simulation, and the `AgentStatsController` of each agent checks for this condition each frame, and deactivates the agent if it finds its current polygon is on `Fire`​.